-A deficiency of this enzyme results in accumulation of fructose 6-phosphate and glyceraldehyde-3-phosphate in the blood, causing symptoms such as abdominal pain, vomiting, diarrhea, lethargy, dehydration, hypoglycemia, hyperammonemia, and coma.
+A deficiency of this enzyme results in accumulation of fructose 6-phosphate and glyceraldehyde-3-phosphate in the blood, causing symptoms such as abdominal pain, vomiting, diarrheal, lethargy, dehydration, hypoglycaemia, hyperammonaemia, and coma.
 Treatment consists of dietary restriction of fructose and sucrose, oral administration of sorbitol or mannitol, and intravenous infusion of glucose.

 There are three inherited disorders of glucose metabolism that are recognized and controlled.
-Essential fructosuric acidemia, is a mild disorder that does not require treatment.
+Essential fructosric academia, is a mild disorder that does not require treatment.
 Heterozygous hereditary fructose intolerance (HFI), and homozygous hereditary fructose 1, 6-bisphosphatase deficiency (HFBPD) are treatable and controlled but should be taken seriously.
 HFI is an inherited inability to metabolize fructose (fruit sugar) and its precursors (glucose, sorbitol and sucrose).

-Homozygous hereditary fructose 1-6 bisphosphatase deficiency is a rare metabolic disease caused by mutations in the gene encoding the enzyme fructose-1,6 bisphosphatases.
+Homozygous hereditary fructose 1-6 bisphosphates deficiency is a rare metabolic disease caused by mutations in the gene encoding the enzyme fructose-1,6 bisphosphates.
 This results in a lack of enzymatic activity and leads to an accumulation of fructose-2-phosphate in tissues.
-Symptoms include hypoglycemia, hepatomegaly, hyperammonemia, and lactic acidosis. “
+Symptoms include hypoglycaemia, hepatomegaly, hyperammonaemia, and lactic acidosis. “

 People who have high fructose intake usually develop a strong dislike to sweet fruits and sweets.
 They may experience severe abdominal pain, vomiting and low blood sugar after eating foods containing fructose.
 Early diagnosis is important because they can lead normal lives if adopting a fructose-free diet, but if left untreated, the condition can lead them to permanent physical harm.